French cruiser Suchet: Design

 Lhomme completed the new design in 1890, which he submitted to Barbey on 16 August.
 He proposed lengthening the hull by 7 m; the additional space would be used to enlarge the engine room by 2.16 m, with the remainder to be used as a fourth boiler room with two more fire-tube boilers.
 On 13 September, Barbey approved the proposal, which allowed work to resume four days later.
 To accommodate for the lengthened hull, some of the superstructure was rearranged slightly and the forecastle was extended by 1.2 m.
-Further changes were made once construction resumed; after experience with Davout showed that the heavy military masts hampered stability, Suchets masts were shortened to reduce weight high in the ship.
+Further changes were made once construction resumed; after experience with Davout showed that the heavy military masts hampered stability, Suchet's masts were shortened to reduce weight high in the ship.
 The four 65 mm anti-torpedo boat guns mounted aboard Davout were replaced with 100 mm guns for Suchet, and on 28 January 1893, a new quick-firing version of the 164.7 mm main battery guns were ordered to be installed instead of the original slow-firing guns that had been allocated to the ship.